ayedana/Saandeepani/class3/english/01_annual_day.md

 The theme was satyajit ray

 I come to shool in 8'o clock.
-As soon I enter the class, I will keept my bab in a corner and sit in a line.
+As soon I enter the class, I will keep my bag in a corner and sit in a line.

-I practice by singing meny times.
+I practice by singing many times.

 I war makeup.
 Yes I got help to put makeup.
 And i participated in song.

-I feel prod and ready.
-I like the daceing performance.
+I feel proud and ready.
+I like the dance performance.

-I wald like to perform next year becose next year can be better than before.
+I would like to perform next year becose next year can be better than before.